agarun/turborepo-vite-starter/README.md

 `@myorg/shared`: Shared code between all MyOrg packages

-`@myorg/<app>-ui`: Packages with this name format are UI libraries built for specific apps but can still be used by other apps, e.g. `@myorg/results-ui` may provide useful UI for your project!
+`@myorg/<app>-ui`: Packages with this name format are UI libraries built for specific apps but can still be used by other apps, e.g. `@myorg/dashboard-ui` was built for the Dashboard portal but may provide useful UI for your project

 ## How do I version, tag, release, or publish a new version of a package?